 Moisturize properly and regularly.

 Always moisturize before combing, brushing or styling your hair, moisturized hair is not only easy to style and looks good but also less likely to break.
 Aim to moisturize properly and retain moisture.
+I do have a Moisturizing weekly journal to help track your Moisturizing routine, get yours here.

 Deep condition religiously.

 Deep conditioning improves elasticity, repairs damage and strengthens the hair meaning less breakage.
 Deep condition with a moisturizing deep conditioner after cleansing & use protein treatments when necessary or monthly to maintain the moisture -protein balance.
+Find a deep conditioning guide here.

 Never rush through detangling, detangle your hair when dry, just comb your tangles without a detangler or conditioner with a great slip and avoid snapping off the tangles.